 Who Needs to Appear at the Canadian Embassy?

-Child/adult passport renewal application: may be mailed or submitted in person by one parent (note: used registered mail, as you will be sending in original documents)
+Child/adult passport renewal application: May be mailed or submitted in person by one parent (note: use registered mail, as you will be sending in original documents)

 Document pickup: The applicant (or parent, in case of child) OR a messenger who bears (a) original personal photo ID, (b) the applicant’s original photo ID, and (c) a statement of consent containing the applicant’s ID number and signed by the applicant.
 You may alternatively request that your documents be mailed to you.